seanf316/PC-Haven/TESTING.md

 Functional testing was carried out on the Order Complete page, the Order Complete page is fully responsive see Feature images and Mobile gifs in [README.md](README.md)

-A custom Order confirmation email has been created and is sent automatically to the Order email address, you can see more in the Feature imgs in [README.md](README.md)
+A custom order confirmation email has been created and is sent automatically to the Order email address, you can see more in the Feature images in [README.md](README.md)

 `As a Customer I would like to receive a confirmation of my order so that I know the purchase has went through and I can see what I ordered`